-- Live Viewer: A Live Viewer is only able to view live video. - Viewer: A Viewer is able to view live and recorded video. - Manager: A Manager can view live and recorded video, export video, view System Reports, and control PTZ Players.
+- Live Viewer: A Live Viewer is only able to view live video. - Viewer: A Viewer is able to view live and recorded video, use the Smart Search feature, and use the Save Frame feature. - Manager: A Manager can view live and recorded video, use the Smart Search feature, use the Save Frame feature, export video, view System Reports, and control PTZ Players.
 (The Manager is not able to create or manage users or cameras.) - Administrator: An Administrator is able to do everything within Orchid Core VMS, including activating Orchid Core VMS, adding new users and cameras, resetting passwords, and viewing System Reports.